-We all know about the historical gems in Virginia.
-The first landing in Virginia Beach, the Jamestown Settlement, Fredericksburg and Old Town Alexandria.
+We all know about the rich history in Virginia like the first landing in Virginia Beach, the Jamestown Settlement, Fredericksburg, and Old Town Alexandria.
 We appreciate the historical and political significance of our capital in Richmond – and we most certainly know about Colonial Williamsburg.
-But what about some of the smaller towns where history was made?
+But what about some of the smaller towns where history was also made?

 The following Virginia towns may be small, but what they offer in historical significance is beyond measure.
 Each of these places played a part in shaping Virginia’s story through events that became legend, moments that changed history, or people who grew to become larger than life.

 In 1941, the small town of Bedford sent a company of soldiers overseas to fight during World War II.
 Thirty of these men were on Omaha Beach on June 6, 1944 during the invasion of Normandy, but only 11 survived the day.
 Their death represented the nation’s highest per capita loss in a community on D-Day.
 In 2001, The National D-Day Memorial opened and has since been named the #1 Attraction in Virginia by TripAdvisor.